GeoffreyMetais/GeoffreyMetais.github.io/_drafts/vlc-31.md

 # Android Auto is back!

-Because of Android 2 support, VLC-Android was stuck on old SDK and Android Auto had become too buggy.
+Because of Android 2 support, VLC-Android 3.0 was stuck on an old SDK and Android Auto had become too buggy.
 It is now restored, enjoy your music with VLC on the road again!

 ![auto player](/assets/images/v2.5/auto_playing.png){: .align-center}